 A Pemberton Discovery Tour

-I was very happy to join Graeme in his Pemberton Discovery Tours (aff) to the Warren National Park and the Yeagarup Sand Dunes.
-I also had the chance of trying out his glamping spot in a wet and cold night.
-While in the beginning, I was a bit scared; this was an excellent opportunity for me to get out of my comfort zone and learn something about myself.
+I was thrilled to join Graeme in his Pemberton Discovery Tours to the Warren National Park and the Yeagarup Sand Dunes.
+I also had the chance of trying out his glamping spot on a wet and cold night.
+While I was a bit scared, this was an excellent opportunity for me to get out of my comfort zone and learn something about myself.

 Re-discovering Margaret River